knut0815/HESYSOPT/README.rst

 HESYSOPT stands for "(He)ating (Sys)tem (Op)timization (T)ool" and is a free, open source
 tool to simulate district heating systems.
-It is developed in Python and based on the the `Open Energy Modelling Framework (oemof) <https://github.com/oemof/oemof>`_., The mathematical approach is mixed-integer-linear programming.
+It is developed in Python and based on the the `Open Energy Modelling Framework (oemof) <https://github.com/oemof/oemof>`_.
+The mathematical approach is mixed-integer-linear programming.

-Currently, it is developed and maintained at the Center for Sustainable Energy Systems (Zentrum für nachhaltige Energysysteme (ZNES)) in Flensburg.For questions on the data, you can use our `contact details <#contact>`_ below.
+Currently, it is developed and maintained at the Center for Sustainable Energy Systems (Zentrum für nachhaltige Energysysteme (ZNES)) in Flensburg.
+For questions on the data, you can use our `contact details <#contact>`_ below.

 This documentation is meant to explain the basic functionality and structured as follows: